wdziwinska/Flashcards_.NET/README.md

 <img src="https://user-images.githubusercontent.com/55066543/152355515-9be40add-4bfa-4eb5-8db2-ac0a71d00796.png" width="410" height="250" >

 After choosing languages, number of words to learn and way to learn and clicking button "submit" the user can start to learn phrases.
-Clicking button "translate" causes showing phrases in second language.
-The button "I know" adds phrase to database known words, thanks to this the user can focus himself only on unknown words.
-The button "I don't know" adds phrase to database unknown words, thanks to this the user can learn the same phrases many of times.
+Clicking button "translate" shows phrases in second language.
+The button "I know" adds phrase to database of known words, thanks to this the user can focus themselfs only on unknown words.
+The button "I don't know" adds phrase to database of unknown words, thanks to this the user can repeat the same phrases many times.

 <img src="https://user-images.githubusercontent.com/55066543/152355618-a43fe7a2-1a22-4349-a8f1-5bdde6c0a06f.png" width="400" height="432" >